Romboter/bitcraftmap/README.md

 - Query the database instead of getting data from bitjita
 - Calculate walkable zones (ie where cart can go because there is no water)
 - Do a community map instead of a spoiler map at launch
+- "count" each filter

 - Players data
     - Show player waystone
     - Show player missing waystones
+    - calculate 'closest known waystone' to a location
     - Calculate player heat density zones
     - Show players on the map dynamically
     - See people exploration level in real time